-Nursing isn’t just about general healthcare either.
-Over time, nurses can develop specialities in their given fields of interest, such as types of people (senior, pediatric), individual conditions (diabetes, oncology), and even workplace (trauma, educational institutions).
-The type of specializations available to nurses are as varied as the individuals they care for, and can often lead to career advancement opportunities
+Nursing isn't just about general healthcare either.
+Over time, nurses can develop specialties in their given fields of interest, such as types of people (senior, pediatric), individual conditions (diabetes, oncology), and even workplace (trauma, educational institutions).
+The type of specializations available to nurses are as varied as the individuals they care for, and can often lead to career advancement opportunities.

 RNs: A Career with Options